tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 `sudo mkdir -p /var/www/your_domain/log`

-This will create the directories to which you’ll upload your homework files, later.
-To verify that our virtual host is working, we’ll create a simple test page, using **nano[^2]**:
+This will create the directories to which you'll upload your homework files, later.
+To verify that our virtual host is working, we'll create a simple test page, using **nano[^2]**:

 `sudo nano /var/www/your_domain/html/index.html`